Table of Contents

-Solar panels are quickly becoming the standard for electricity generation in motorhomes and campers.
-You can mount a PV array to the top of your motorhome or van to capture solar energy on the road.
+Solar panels are quickly becoming the standard for electricity generation in RVs and campers.
+You can mount a PV array to the top of your RV or van to capture solar energy on the road.

 You may want to incorporate flexible solar panels for this type of surface.
-You can easily mount them to curved or irregular surfaces to maximise your electricity generation potential.
+You can easily mount them to curved or irregular surfaces to maximize your electricity generation potential.